 Robert Pasuta (Regional Municipality of Hamilton-Wentworth)

 Robert is a grains and oilseeds producer who also served as a Hamilton City councillor for 12 years.
 His experience includes sitting on the boards of several agricultural, rural and conservation organizations.
-Robert served three terms as chair of the Hamilton Conservation Authority and he was on the board of directors of the Rural Ontario Municipal Association and the Conservation Halton Agriculture Advisory Panel.
+Robert served three terms as chair of the Hamilton Conservation Authority.
+He has sat on The Friends of The Greenbelt Foundation board of directors, the Rural Ontario Municipal Association board of directors, and the Conservation Halton Agriculture Advisory Panel.
 He was a board member and past chair of the Hamilton-Wentworth Federation of Agriculture Golden Horseshoe Pork Producers and sat on the executive board of the Golden Horseshoe Food and Farming Alliance.

 Greg Vanden Bosch (Dundas County)